-This source (Fig.~\ref{fig:J2214}) has an optical counterpart classified as an extended galaxy in \cite{2014ApJS..210....9B} with a spectroscopic redshift $z=0.09$ \citep{2003astro.ph..6581C}.
-There is an associated GAIA counterpart with 20.99\,mag in G-band, the photocentre being 152\,mas offset to the southeast from component A. We already discussed the optical properties of this source briefly in \citetalias{2021MNRAS.507L...6C}.
-Finally, we discard it as milli-lens because of the different spectra in the 2017 epoch and the low SBR of $<0.06$ for the 2017 X-band data.
+This source (Fig.~\ref{fig:J2214}) has an optical counterpart classified as an extended galaxy in \cite{2014ApJS..210....9B} with a spectroscopic redshift $z=0.0868\,{\pm}\,0.0002$ \citep{2003astro.ph..6581C}.
+There is an associated \textit{Gaia} counterpart with 20.99\,mag in G-band, the photo-centre being 152\,mas offset to the south-east from component A. We already discussed the optical properties of this source briefly in \citetalias{2021MNRAS.507L...6C}.
+Finally, we discarded it as milli-lens because of the different spectra in the 2017 epoch and the low SBR of $<$\,0.06 for the 2017 X-band data.
 The new EVN image shows a new component C compared to the Astrogeo data, and a much lower separation between components A and B than in previous epochs.
-We deem this an uncertainty in the imaging and model-fitting process due to bad data quality in this case, and do not discard the source because of the separation test.
-In the last two X-band epochs, the source shows fractional variability in slight excess of 20\,\%/yr, making it less to be a CSO, and rather a core-jet, but we do not exclude the CSO possibility at this stage.
+We deem this an uncertainty in the imaging and model-fitting process due to bad data quality in this case and do not discard the source because of the separation test.
+In the last two X-band epochs, the source shows fractional variability in slight excess of 20\,\%/yr, making it less likely to be a CSO and rather a core-jet, but we do not exclude the CSO possibility at this stage.
 More sensitive observations are required to determine the source morphology and variability more clearly.

-\subsection{J2225+0841 (2223+084)}
+\subsubsection{J2225+0841 (2223+084)}

-This source (Fig.~\ref{fig:J2225}) has an optical counterpart classified as a galaxy in SDSS with 23.16\,mag in r-band and photometric redshift $z=0.73\,{\pm}\,0.10$.
-The linear distance between components is thus $\sim$33\,pc.
-We rejected this source as a milli-lens based on the components' different spectra, and the high SBR ${\gg}4$ observed in both the EVN C-band and K-band data.
-The spectral indices are remarkably similar between what is found from the Astrogeo data between 4.3 and 7.6\,GHz, and the EVN data between 4.9 and 22.2\,GHz.
+This source (Fig.~\ref{fig:J2225}) has an optical counterpart classified as a galaxy in SDSS with 23.16\,mag at r-band and photometric redshift $z=0.73\,{\pm}\,0.10$.
+The linear distance between components is thus $\sim$\,33\,pc.
+We rejected this source as a milli-lens based on the components' different spectra, and the high SBR $\gg$\,4 observed in both the EVN C-band and K-band data.
+The spectral indices for each of the individual components are remarkably similar to what is found from the Astrogeo data between 4.3 and 7.6\,GHz, and the EVN data between 4.9 and 22.2\,GHz.
 The source is likely a CSO.
-The maximum fractional variability of $\sim$17\,\%/yr also fits this scenario.
+The maximum fractional variability of $\sim$\,17\,\%/yr also fits this scenario.

-\subsection{J2259+4037 (2256+403)}
+\subsubsection{J2259+4037 (2256+403)}